This is a carousel with zoom. Use the thumbnails to navigate, or jump to a slide. Use the zoom button to zoom into a image.

 The Society's Prosecco

-4.170210000 star rating 47 Reviews
+4.185185000 star rating 54 Reviews

 Prosecco has long been a favourite of the Venetians, but now the secret is well and truly out!
-The glera grape thrives on the sometimes steeply sloped vineyards of the province of Treviso in Veneto, where Marisa Merotto and Cesare Adami’s artisanal winery is located.
+The glera grape thrives on the sometimes steeply sloped vineyards of the province of Treviso in Veneto, where Marisa Merotto and Cesare Adami`s artisanal winery is located.
 Yields here are naturally lower than those on the valley floors, giving a more intense style of wine.
 Light, dry, zesty and mineral, with a delightfully crisp finish, this peach and pear-scented sparkling wine is an ideal aperitif.
 Cesare's estate, Riva dei Frati, is based in the Valdobbiadene area where the limestone soils yield the fossilised ammonites that we depict on our stylish new label

 Price: £10.44 Bottle